SAP-samples/ui5-typescript-walkthrough/steps/33/README.md

 -   Events

-	-   Change

 	We specify a `change` event that the control will fire when the rating is submitted.
-It contains the current value as an event parameter.
+It contains the control property `value` as event parameter.
 Applications can register to this event and process the result similar to “regular” OpenUI5 controls, which are in fact built similar to custom controls.

-In the `init` function that is called by OpenUI5 automatically whenever a new instance of the control is instantiated, we set up our internal controls.
-We instantiate the three controls and store them in the internal aggregation by calling the framework method `setAggregation` that has been inherited from `sap.ui.core.Control`.
+In the `init` function we instantiate the three controls and store them in the internal aggregation by calling the framework method `setAggregation` that has been inherited from `sap.ui.core.Control` one after the other.
 We pass on the name of the internal aggregations that we specified above and the new control instances.
 We specify some control properties to make our custom control look nicer and register a `liveChange` event to the rating and a press event to the button.
 The initial texts for the label and the button are referenced from our `i18n` model.

 Let’s ignore the other internal helper functions and event handlers for now and define our renderer.
-With the help of the OpenUI5 render manager and the control instance that are passed on as a reference, we can now render the HTML structure of our control.
-We render the start of the outer `for controls.
-The difference<div>` tag as `<div` and call the helper method `writeControlData` to render the ID and other basic attributes of the control inside the `div` tag.
-Next, we add a custom CSS class so that we can define styling rules for the custom control in our CSS file later.
-This CSS class and others that have been added in the view are then rendered by calling `writeClasses` on the renderer instance.
-Then we close the surrounding `div` tag and render three internal controls by passing the content of the internal aggregation to the render managers `renderControl` function.
-This will call the renderer of the controls and add their HTML to the page.
-Finally, we close our surrounding `<div>` tag.
+By using the APIs of the RenderManager and the control instance that are passed as references, we can describe the necessary HTML for our control.
+To open a new HTML tag we use the `openStart` method and pass "div" as the HTML element to be created.
+We also pass our control instance (ProductRating) to be associated with the HTML tag.
+The RenderManager will automatically generate the properties for the control and assign it to the div tag.
+After calling `openStart`, we can chain additional methods to set attributes or styles for the element.
+To set our custom CSS class `myAppDemoWTProductRating` for the div element, we use the `class` method.
+If a `tooltip` exists, we call the `attr` method to set the `title` attribute with the value of the tooltip for the div element.
+Finally, we close the surrounding `div` tag (">") by calling `openEnd`.

+> :warning: **Remember:**  <br>
+> Since our custom control extends the `sap.ui.core.Control` class, it also inherits its properties and aggregations from it.
+In this case, the `tooltip` property is defined in the `sap.ui.core.Element` class, which is inherited by the `sap.ui.core.Control` class.
+Therefore, your custom control also inherits this aggregation.
+However, controls must explicitly support tooltips as they have to render them.

+Next, we render the three child controls we defined in the aggregation of our ProductRating control.
+We retrieve the child controls using the `getAggregation` method with the aggregation name as the parameter.
+The `renderControl` method is then called on each child control to render them.
+Finally, we close the element by calling the `close` method on the RenderManager and passing the "div" element name as argument.
+This completes the rendering of the custom control.

 The `setValue` is an overridden setter.
 OpenUI5 will generate a setter that updates the property value when called in a controller or defined in the XML view, but we also need to update the internal rating control in the hidden aggregation to reflect the state properly.
 Also, we can skip the rerendering of OpenUI5 that is usually triggered when a property is changed on a control by calling the `setProperty` method to update the control property with true as the third parameter.